CouchCMS/Documentation/src/contents/concepts/nested-pages-aka-menu-maker.md

 ![](../../assets/img/contents/nested-pages-12.png)

-<p class="success">Most of the standalone pages are usually similar and can share the same template and editable regions but what happens when one of them happens to differ from the rest (e.g. contact-us page will usually have a different markup than the others)?.
+Most of the standalone pages are usually similar and can share the same template and editable regions but what happens when one of them happens to differ from the rest (e.g. contact-us page will usually have a different markup than the others)?.
 Please read on.
-We'll illustrate how to handle that a little further down.</p>
+We'll illustrate how to handle that a little further down. {.success}

 With the preparations done, make the mandatory visit to index.php as super-admin.
 This will make Couch persist all the changes and add 'index.php' as a template managed by it.